The Wealth Effect in Macroeconomics: Unlock Generational Wealth

 For investors, it’s a goldmine.
 Understand how wealth perception shifts behaviour, and you’ll be light years ahead of the herd still chasing headlines.
 For policymakers, it’s a double-edged sword—stimulate assets and people spend like there’s no tomorrow; crash them, and suddenly everyone’s hoarding canned beans and toilet paper.

 The brutal truth?
-Most are puppets of the wealth effect, yanked around by emotional strings they don’t even realize exist.
+Most are puppets of the wealth effect, yanked around by emotional strings they don’t even realise exist.
 But those who see the game for what it is can position themselves where the real money flows—riding the waves of mass psychology while others drown in fear.

 In the end, wealth isn’t just numbers in a bank account—it’s a psychological weapon.
 Master the mind, and you master the market.